nats-io/nats.java/README.md

 be disabled through the subscription options in case you are using a consumer ack mode of none or all in the consumer configuration.

-These examples provide a durable so messages will be preserved across server restarts and client disconnects.
+These examples provide a durable so messages will be preserved across server restarts (when a stream is using file storage) and client disconnects.
 Any subscriber can be a queue subscriber to load balance.

 **Asynchronous:**